 Let’s start with the most intense, specialized structures, moving down to classroom collaborative planning.
 We recognize that these structures may be named something different in your organization but hopefully the purpose of each can be universally understood.
 We also understand that a number of other collaborative structures may exist in your school that align, extend upon or further support team efforts.
 The attempt in this blog is to engage in simplicity for the purpose of laying out a scaffolded approach to support.

 The system of supports for students with specialized needs has been a well articulated, well established system in education for many years.
 We have spent countless hours focusing on the needs of students with significant concerns and this work has paid off in many respects.
 As a result, we have a number of successful structures that were designed to ensure the needs of individual students are met.
-At a simplistic level, these structures could be described as the Case Consult Team Meeting and the Learning Support Team Meeting.
+At a simplistic level, these structures could be described as the Case Consult Team Meeting and the School Support Team Meeting.

 Case Consult Team Meetings